Ten Lessons From the Sustainability Goals of Leading Brands

 Pushing Downstream Through The Supply Chain (And Upstream To Customers).

-Companies like Amazon (and Walmart, Target, etc) create a lot of their positive change by setting standards and asking or demanding that their merchants and suppliers meet these standards and switching to new suppliers when these demands can’t be met.
+Companies like Amazon, Walmart, and Target create a lot of their positive change by setting standards and asking or demanding that their merchants and suppliers meet these standards and switching to new suppliers when these demands can’t be met.
 This type of approach means that sustainability goals may be met more quickly.
-However, we much prefer the collaborative approach that companies like Dr. Bronners take, working alongside their suppliers as partners, helping them adopt more ethical and more sustainable practices.
+However, we much prefer the collaborative approach that companies like Dr. Bronner's take, working alongside their suppliers as partners, helping them adopt more ethical and more sustainable practices.
 Additionally, brands are now becoming more thoughtful about “upstream consumption” and how their customers are using products and packaging.
 For example, apparel brands are pushing customers to wash less and with cold wash only and soap brands are asking customers not to use too much product or water.

 We hope these insights and the below profiles help you reflect on your own sustainability vision, and - as you look to 2022 and beyond - create a plan that will enable your business to become a true force for positive environmental change.
 Looking for more resources?